-General information about the Leatt Fullface Helmet DBX 4.0
+General Information about the Leatt Fullface Helmet DBX 4.0

 The DBX 4.0 from Leatt has been on the market for a little over a year and is aimed at all riders who want a lightweight yet extremely robust helmet on their head.
-Although the helmet is certified for downhill use, according to Leatt, it is perfectly suitable for all types of mountain biking – whether downhill, uphill, enduro, or e-bike.
+Although the helmet is certified for downhill use, according to Leatt, it is also perfectly suitable for all types of mountain biking – whether downhill, uphill, enduro, or e-bike.

 Leatt DBX Enduro & Downhill Helmet: Fit & Comfort